 Doctors typically give Pitocin intravenously when inducing a woman whose labor has not started, but it is also given to women in labor whose contractions need to be strengthened for their labor to progress.

-Pitocin can be effective in inducing labor, but the mother’s uterine muscle receptors can sometimes become desensitized to the chemical when too high of a dose is given for too long.
+Pitocin can be effective in inducing labor, but issues can occur when doctors prescribe too high of a dosage.
+The mother’s uterine muscle receptors sometimes become desensitized to the chemical after too much time on it.

 Or in other cases, too high of a dose for too long can overstimulate the uterus and cause contractions that are too frequent and too forceful (a condition known as uterine hyperstimulation).
 This can result in the uterus’s natural relaxation and re-contraction cycles being thrown off, which can weaken blood vessel compression after birth.